“These lakes support world-class fisheries. At Kesagami, we are serious about maintaining their quality.”

 Hundreds of trophy pike (36″ and larger) are released each season.
 As a result, the average size of fish caught, has continuously increased each season since our conservation policies have been in effect.
 The result ?
 A healthier fishery and even better fishing !

-The mortality rate of trophy pike has been significantly reduced as a result of better educated anglers who are conscious of proper live-release techniques.
+On www.reelchase.com, you can examine the graphs and see how the mortality rate of trophy pike has been significantly reduced as a result of better educated anglers who are conscious of proper live-release techniques.
 We are committed to further improving the rate of successful release through the continuation of a lodge policy mandating the careful handling of fish prior to release.
 No pike of any size may be kept.

 As a result of a Ministry of Natural Resources study (1995), the management of Kesagami Wilderness Lodge and the Ontario MNR are making changes to their fishing policies.
 All walleyes over 16″ must be released and no fish are to be taken home.
 However, shore lunches are considered to be an traditional part of the Kesagami experience and remain integral to any remote fishing experience.
 The maximum allowable size for walleye kept for shore lunch will be 16 inches (1.5 pounds).